Around the World in 80 Days (2004 film)

 Around the World in 80 Days is a 2004 action adventure comedy film directed by Frank Coraci from a script by David Titcher, David Benullo and David Goldstein.
 It is loosely based on Jules Verne's 1873 novel of the same name, and for comedic reasons, intentionally deviates wildly from the novel and includes a number of anachronistic elements.
 An international co-production of the United States, United Kingdom, Germany and Ireland, it stars Jackie Chan, Steve Coogan, Cécile de France and Jim Broadbent, with Ewen Bremner, Ian McNeice, Karen Joy Morris, Roger Hammond and David Ryall in supporting roles.

 Around the World in 80 Days premiered at the El Capitan Theatre on 13 June 2004 and was released theatrically in the United States on 16 June 2004, the United Kingdom and Ireland on 9 July and Germany on 23 December.
-The film received mixed reviews from critics and earned $72.6 million worldwide on a $110 million budget, making it a box-office bomb.
+The film received mixed reviews from critics and earned $72.6 million worldwide on a $110 million budget.

 Plot

-Chinese thief Lau Xang robs a Jade Buddha from the Bank of England belonging to Lord Kelvin, head of the Royal Academy of Science, given to him by extremist group the Black Scorpions in exchange for providing military assistance to their cause.
-Lau Xang seeks refuge with inventor Phileas Fogg; giving his name as "Passepartout", he is hired as Fogg's valet and assists testing his inventions.
-Fogg's eccentric ways are mocked by members of the Royal Academy and, when he calculates it is possible to circumnavigate the world in eighty days, Kelvin - who stands on tradition over ambition and innovation - offers to vacate his position in favour of Fogg if he is able to do so, but if he can not Fogg must cease scientific pursuits.
+Chinese thief Lau Xing robs a Jade Buddha from the Bank of England belonging to Lord Kelvin, head of the Royal Academy of Science, given to him by extremist group the Black Scorpions in exchange for providing military assistance to their cause.
+Lau Xing seeks refuge with inventor Phileas Fogg, giving his name as "Passepartout", he is hired as Fogg's valet and assists testing his inventions.
+Fogg's eccentric ways are mocked by members of the Royal Academy and, when he calculates it is possible to circumnavigate the world in eighty days, Kelvin—who stands on tradition over ambition and innovation—offers to vacate his position in favour of Fogg if he is able to do so, but if he can not Fogg must cease scientific pursuits.

 Fogg accepts and is joined by Passepartout, who sees the endeavor as a way of returning home.
 The two journey to Paris, where Fogg encounters impressionist painter Monique La Roche and Passepartout finds he is being pursued by General Fang, who Kelvin has ordered to retrieve the Jade Buddha.
 Monique flees with the two men in a hot-air balloon, and they continue the journey by train.
-Monique learns Passepartout's true intentions - that he is travelling with Fogg in order to return the Jade Buddha, which was stolen from his village - and promises to keep his secret if he allows her to continue travelling with them.
+Monique learns Passepartout's true intentions—that he is travelling with Fogg in order to return the Jade Buddha, which was stolen from his village—and promises to keep his secret if he allows her to continue travelling with them.